 In case you were wondering if there was a Hentai Area 51 game, there is, and it's called Hentai Area 51.
 And Storm Area 51: Cute Alien Girl Edition suggests that the alien being hidden at Area 51 is both cute and a girl.

 There's a browser side-scroller called Raid Area 51 on Itch.io with some genuinely good pixel art and animation, though it amusingly spells 'Area' wrong on the splash screen.
+There's a top-down co-op game called Area 51 Stormers where you work as a team to infiltrate the facility and see what it's hiding.
 Another called Save The Baby Alien From Area 51 was created for an Area 51 game jam, and lets you choose heroes like an anti-vax kid (who spits diseases on soldiers) and a flat-earther who can break walls thanks to his thick head.
 See, politics in games are good, actually.

 There are also games about defending Area 51 from the swarm of Naruto-runners.
 On Steam, there's Raid Area 51, released just today, which pits you as the lone guard defending against invaders who blindly rush the main gate on foot or in vehicles.
 In the same vein, there's Area 51 Defense Squad described as follows by the dev: